Jekwulum/Plumbit/README.md

 # Project Description
-**Plumbit** is a comprehensive reservation system tailored for a local plumbing company, designed to streamline the process of booking plumbing repairs.
+**Plumbit** is a reservation system tailored for a local plumbing company, designed to streamline the process of booking plumbing repairs.
 The system enables users to book the repairs they need, providing plumbers with a dashboard data that displays their appointments and the parts required for upcoming repairs.
 In case of out-of-stock parts, a separate list is generated to inform plumbers about what they need to procure from the parts store.

 # Features
 ## Microservice Architecture: